Lythom/TopDownVoxelsEngine/TopDownVoxelsEngineUnity/README.md

 ### Server

 -   Open ./VoxelsEngine.sln in the project root.
-The solution contains 4 projects:
+The solution contains those projects:
     -   Server: .net6.0 C# 9 .NET core web application.
 A server that handles gameEvent validation, networking and DB saving.
     -   Shared: netstandard2.1 C# 9 library.
 Contains most of game logic and data models.
 It does not use the same .net